NyathiBlesing/munch-bites-website/README.md

 This is the munch bites restaurant website

-Languages used: HTML, CSS and JavaScript.
+Languages used: HTML, CSS and JavaScript